The Platform Risk Assessment Becomes the Feed's Confession

 Article 34 also tells providers to consider how recommender systems, other algorithmic systems, content moderation systems, terms and conditions, advertising systems, and data practices influence the risks.
 Article 35 then requires reasonable, proportionate, and effective mitigation measures.
 Those measures can include adapting the service's design or interface, testing and adapting algorithmic systems including recommender systems, changing advertising systems, improving internal supervision, protecting children, and marking generated or manipulated media that falsely appears authentic.

-Article 38 adds a specific recommender-system rule for the largest services: they must provide at least one recommender option not based on profiling.
+Article 37 requires independent audits for the largest services, and Article 38 adds a specific recommender-system rule: they must provide at least one recommender option not based on profiling.
 Article 42 requires public reporting of risk assessments, mitigation measures, audit reports, and audit implementation reports, with some redactions allowed for confidentiality, security, public security, and user harm.
-The law therefore creates a paper trail around the feed.
-It is not a complete window into the machine, but it is more than a platform blog post.
+Commission Q&A guidance says providers must explain redactions to the Commission and the relevant Digital Services Coordinator, and that generic or incomplete confidentiality claims cannot justify withholding material.

 The Feed as Evidence